NashTech-Labs/Tf-module-for-blob-storage-on-azure/README.md

 # Azure_blobstorage_type_Page
 Using this techhub we can create Page type blobstorage

-## clone the repo and use "az login" for logging your azure account
+## clone the repo and use "az login" for login your azure account

 ```
 terraform init